June 1, 2021

 This will lure you into straying from your strategy, or chasing whatever hot stocks have done well recently – a disaster waiting to happen.
 Be satisfied with steady progress and focus on your long term investment strategy.

-— Don’t make money the focus of your life.
 Your investments should be simple, so you can spend time on more important things, like family, friends, work and hobbies.
-I’m guilty of breaking this rule and making things complex, but I’m getting much better!

 A few diversified funds will likely get the job done just as well as any fancier approach.
 Creating a complex portfolio may give you something to do, but it typically won’t make you wealthier.

-As Peter says, do not become a slave to your money, make money your slave.
+As Peter Thornhill is fond of saying “Do not become a slave to your money.
+Make money your slave.”

 This delivers no value to your life and typically causes more pain than joy, since unless shares are at an all-time high on the day you’re looking, you’ll be disappointed.